MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/entity-operations-associate-disassociate.md

 [!INCLUDE[cc-data-platform-banner](../../../includes/cc-data-platform-banner.md)]

-Entity records are associated to each other using lookup attributes on the related entity.
-The simplest way to associate two entity records in a one-to-many relationship is to use an <xref:Microsoft.Xrm.Sdk.EntityReference> to set the value of a lookup attribute on the related entity.
+Table rows are associated to each other using lookup columns on the related table.
+The simplest way to associate two table rows in a one-to-many relationship is to use an <xref:Microsoft.Xrm.Sdk.EntityReference> to set the value of a lookup column on the related table.

-The simplest way to disassociate two entity records in a one-to-many relationship is to set the value of the lookup attribute to null.
+The simplest way to disassociate two table rows in a one-to-many relationship is to set the value of the lookup column to null.

-Relationships using an many-to-many relationship also depend on lookup attributes on the *intersect entity* that supports the many-to-many relationship.
-These relationship are defined by the existence of entity records in that intersect entity.
-While you can interact with the intersect entity directly, it is much easier to use the API to do this for you.
+Relationships using an many-to-many relationship also depend on lookup columns on the *intersect table* that supports the many-to-many relationship.
+These relationship are defined by the existence of table rows in that intersect table.
+While you can interact with the intersect table directly, it is much easier to use the API to do this for you.

 ## Use the Associate method or AssociateRequest

 The main value in using the <xref:Microsoft.Xrm.Sdk.IOrganizationService>.<xref:Microsoft.Xrm.Sdk.IOrganizationService.Associate*> method or the <xref:Microsoft.Xrm.Sdk.Messages.AssociateRequest> with the <xref:Microsoft.Xrm.Sdk.IOrganizationService>.<xref:Microsoft.Xrm.Sdk.IOrganizationService.Execute*> method is that you can:

-- Associate multiple records in one operation
+- Associate multiple rows in one operation
-- Easily associate records using a Many-to-many relationship without concerning yourself with the intersect entity.
+- Easily associate rows using a Many-to-many relationship without concerning yourself with the intersect table.

-To associate entity records with these APIs you need three things:
+To associate table rows with these APIs you need three things:

-- An entity reference to the entity you want to associate
+- An table reference to the table you want to associate
 - The name of the relationship
-- One or more references that you want to associate the entity to
+- One or more references that you want to associate the table to

 Whether the relationship is a one-to-many or many-to-many relationship doesn't matter.
 The parameters or properties are equivalent.